igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 remains matching by prefix length, albeit with longer prefix lengths.
 This only allows for strictly hierarchical address groupings.
-The longer address lengths, however, provide opportunities for assigning semantics to bit strings within addresses beyond the prefix, when allocating addresses for virtual services.
+The longer address lengths, however, provide opportunities for assigning operator-specific semantics to bit strings within addresses beyond the prefix, especially when allocating addresses for virtual services.

-Numerous systems (see {{example-systems}} for examples) have been assigning semantics to IPv6 bits past their IANA prefixes.
-These systems attempted to communicate address patterns underlying their system semantics both in documentation and in machine-readable configurations accompaning the systems.
-Due to the lack of standard notation, the documentation often resorted to pictographs and verbose English descriptions.
+Numerous systems (see {{example-systems}} for examples) have been assigning semantics to IPv6 bits that come after IANA prefix bits.
+These systems attempted to communicate address patterns underlying their system semantics both in documentation and in machine-readable configurations accompanying the systems.
+Due to the lack of standard textual representation, the documentation often resorted to pictographs and verbose English descriptions.
 The configuration syntax and parsers were invariably ad hoc and incompatible with other systems.

-Here we define a syntax for specifying groupings (matching rules) of IPv6 addresses, where a set of less-significant bits have a particular value.
-For example, 2001:db8::1234//ffff:ffff::ffff would match on any addresses starting with 2001:db8::/32 and ending with the last 16 bits being ::1234.
+Here we define a syntax for representing groupings (matching rules) of IPv6 addresses, where a set of less-significant bits have a particular value.
+For example, 2001:db8::1234//ffff:ffff::ffff matches all addresses whose 32 most significant bits are 2001:0db8 and whose 16 least significant bits are 1234.

-This document only concerns itself with the notational aspects of address groups that cannot be expressed as CIDR blocks.
-Our goal is standardizing on a consistent notation to remove a hinderance to interoperability of systems that wish to express rules and policies that apply to such address groups (see {{example-systems}} for example).
+This document only concerns itself with the textual representation of address groups that cannot be expressed as CIDR blocks.
+Our goal is standardizing on a consistent representation to remove a hindrance to interoperability of systems that wish to express rules and policies that apply to such address groups (see {{example-systems}} for examples).
 Guidance for the applicability of such address groupings is outside the scope of this document.

 Netmask and Prefix-Length Notations         {#current-notations}
 -----------------------------------

-There are two common notations for identifying groups of addresses (networks, subnets, internet routing blocks).
-These notations can also be used to identify an individual address and its subnet.
+There are two common text representations for identifying groups of addresses (networks, subnets, internet routing blocks).
+These representations can also be used to identify an individual address and its subnet.

 The netmask notation described by {{!RFC0950}} is commonly used for IPv4.
 It consists of a tuple of a network address and a network